What Is An Ecolodge?

 - It helps inform guests, staff and visitors on the importance and value of a healthy ecosystem and describes how to best enjoy the area without impacting it.

-- It contributes the local economy and helps demonstrate that ecotourism is a more sustainable long term way to earn income than destroying or altering habitats for short term gains.
+- It contributes to the local economy and helps demonstrate that ecotourism is a more sustainable long term way to earn income than destroying or altering habitats for short term gains.

 There are many variations in the types of ecolodges in terms of their purpose, history and expression of ecological values.
 This is a description of types of ecolodges that I have come up with.